Fred Couples

-In August 2011, he won his first senior major at the Senior Players Championship and followed this up in July 2012 when he won the Senior Open Championship.
+In August 2011, Couples won his first senior major at the Senior Players Championship and followed this up in July 2012 when he won the Senior Open Championship.
 He was inducted into the World Golf Hall of Fame in 2013.
 Couples garnered the nickname "Boom Boom" for his long, accurate driving ability off the tee during the prime of his career.

-Early years and education
+Early life

 Couples was born in Seattle, Washington, to Tom and Violet (née Sobich) Couples.
-His paternal grandparents immigrated from Italy and changed the family name from "Coppola" to "Couples" to make it sound less ethnic, and his mother was of Croatian descent.
+His paternal grandparents immigrated from Italy and changed the family name from "Coppola" to "Couples" to make it sound less ethnic.
+His mother was of Croatian descent.

 His father was a groundskeeper for the Seattle Parks Department and the family, which included brother Tom Jr. and sister Cindy, lived in a modest house on Beacon Hill near the city's Jefferson Park golf course, where Couples developed his signature loose, rhythmic swing in order to gain enough distance to keep up with the older children.
 Couples admitted to being self-taught, never taking a lesson and never hiring a swing coach.

+Couples attended O'Dea High School in Seattle and graduated in 1977.